 Newport Landing offers deep sea fishing charters in Orange County.
 Whether your a first-timer or an experienced enthusiast, Newport Landing has something for everyone.
 Fishing charters are offered for half-day (about 5 hours), full day, overnight, and more.
 Depending on the season, what’s biting, and location, you can catch rock fish, sea bass, sculpin, tuna, halibut, yellowtail, and more.
 No matter which charter you choose, you’re sure to bring home some fresh, beautiful bounty of the sea.

 Newport Landing also offers year-round whale watching trips to the public, and educational whale watching field trips for students.
 Participants will spot dolphins and sea birds, and from November through April you might catch a glimpse of humpback whales, orcas, minke whales and gray whales. from May through October keep an eye out for minke whales, blue whales, fin whales, and gray whales.
 You never know what’s waiting for you on the ocean.

-There are many places to pier fish in Orange County.
-The piers include:
+There are many places to pier fish in Orange County (no fishing license required):

 - Huntington Beach Pier

 - Newport Beach Pier (also known as McFadden Wharf)

 - 11 Newport Harbor Short Piers (see Newport Harbor Public Pier Map)

 - Washington St (Fun Zone area)

 - Rhine Wharf (Lido Park dr/peninsula)